 - Scissors, ruler, Basic sewing supplies

-Red White and Blue Picnic Quilt.
+Red White and Blue Bandana Quilt Sewing Instructions:

-Next, line up the bandannas right sides together and sew along the edge using a 1/4 inch seam allowance.
-Sew all the bandannas together in a row and then sew the rows together.
+2. Line up the bandanas right sides together and sew along the edge using a 1/4 inch seam allowance.
+Sew all the bandanas together in a row and then sew the rows together.

-Lay one side of the quilt flat on the ground with the wrong side up and top with the quilt batting.
-If you need to trim the quilt batting to fit, be sure to leave 3 to 4 inches around the entire quilt in case the bandannas or batting shift when quilting.
+5. Lay one side of the quilt flat on the ground with the wrong side up and top with the quilt batting.
+If you need to trim the quilt batting to fit, be sure to leave 3 to 4 inches around the entire quilt in case the bandanas or batting shift when quilting.

-Use safety pins and pin the quilt batting in place.
+6. Use safety pins and pin the quilt batting in place.
 Sew a couple of quilting lines down the quilt to hold the batting in place.
 Remove all the pins.

-Lay the quilt back out on the floor with the batting side down and and place the 2nd quilt side on top with the wrong side facing up.
+7. Make your quilt “sandwich” by laying the quilt back out on the floor with the batting side down and and place the 2nd quilt side on top with the wrong side facing up.

-Sew along the edges, leaving a 10 inch opening so you can flip the quilt right side out.
+8. Sew along the edges, leaving a 10 inch opening so you can flip the quilt right side out.

-Trim the edges to a scant 1/4 inch.
+9. Trim the edges to a scant 1/4 inch.

-Flip the quilt right side out.
+10. Flip the quilt right side out.